Compare & save on International Removals

 Written by Reviewed by Dave Sayce

-The best place to live in Spain is Madrid.
+The best places to live in Spain include Madrid, Barcelona, Alicante and Malaga.

-From the average cost of living in Spain to what to do in your spare time, there’s a lot to consider before committing to the move.
+Before you book removals to Spain, you'll need to decide which area of the expat-friendly country you want to live in.
+From the average cost of living in Spain to what you prefer to do in your spare time, there’s much to consider before committing to the move.

 1. 1.
 Madrid